CSDSkilling/iengage/project-files/case-study/Data and AI/RAG Escape Room.md

     </div>
 <script>
     let currentPuzzle = 1;
-    const clues = ["Azure OpenAI services", "GPT", "Azure Bot Services", "To provide context and instructions to the AI model", "DALL-E", "Azure Synapse Analytics", "It increases the randomness and creativity of the content", "To maintain conversation context"];
+    const clues = ["RAG eliminates the need for training a custom model with your data", "GPT", "Azure Bot Services", "To provide context and instructions to the AI model", "DALL-E", "Azure Synapse Analytics", "It increases the randomness and creativity of the content", "To maintain conversation context"];
     const correctAnswers = ["b", "b", "a", "b", "c", "b", "b", "b"];

     function startEscapeRoom() {